Paytestlab/PemPyAPI/README.md

 ### example usage

-*python3 ExampleMain.py*
+*python3 MultiRobotRest.py*

-Please select the apropriate XML file from the folder Configuration.
+Please select the apropriate XML file from the folder ConfigurationRest.

 For the use of the Rest API please use the *MultiRobotRest.py*